tmella/cs310_eduOS/README.md

 ### Required resources
 A helper script has been created ``dependency-installer.sh`` which will install all the needed resources to compile the project.
-All the executables will be added to a new directory ``build-tools/bin``, in the aim to not be intrusive on our system. _Only works on Mac or Linux based system_
+All the executables will be added to a new directory ``build-tools/bin``, in the aim to not be intrusive on our system. _Only works on Mac or Linux based system_.
+> Requires make, a C compiler.
+Brew for Mac users
 ```
 chmod +x dependency-installer.sh
 ./dependency-installer.sh